Landor Associates

-Landor Associates was a brand consulting firm founded in 1941 by Walter Landor, who pioneered some research, design, and consulting methods that the branding industry still uses.
+Landor is a brand consulting firm founded in 1941 by Walter Landor, who pioneered some research, design, and consulting methods that the branding industry still uses.

-Headquartered in San Francisco, the company maintains 26 offices in 20 countries, including China, France, Germany, India, Italy, the United Kingdom, Mexico, Singapore, Australia, Japan, South Africa, and the United States.
-Landor was a member of the Young & Rubicam Group network within WPP plc, the world's largest advertising company by revenues.
+Headquartered in London, the company maintains 32 offices, including China, France, Germany, India, Italy, the United Kingdom, Mexico, Singapore, Australia, Japan, South Africa, Spain and the United States.
+Landor is a member of the network WPP plc, the world's largest advertising company by revenues.

-Landor's work includes brand research and valuation, brand strategy and architecture, brand purpose and green design, corporate identity and packaging design, innovation, naming and writing, branded experience, brand equity management, employee engagement, and digital branding.
+Landor's work includes brand research and valuation, brand strategy and architecture, brand purpose and design, corporate identity and packaging design, innovation, naming and writing, branded experience, brand equity management, employee engagement, and digital branding.

 History

 Origin

 German immigrant Walter Landor and his wife Josephine (the original "associate") founded the company in 1941.
 Walter Landor intended to "...concentrate on designing everyday products that would make life more pleasant and more beautiful."

 Some of Landor's earliest designs were beer company logos that earned awards from the Brewers Association of America and the Small Brewers Association.
 For Arrowhead, Landor created a tilt bottle with two flat sides that could be poured without being lifted from the table.
 This unique design won several awards, drew media attention, and brought additional business to the firm.
 It was also selected by the U.S. Department of Commerce to appear in three International Trade Fairs.

-Walter Landor favored what he felt was a client-driven approach.
+Walter Landor favoured what he felt was a client-driven approach.
 He was one of the first to apply consumer research to package design, and relied heavily on observing consumers in real-life situations—even soliciting in-store feedback from shoppers regarding label design.
 In Walter Landor's philosophy, "The package itself must do the talking."

-As Landor's reputation grew, the company's client list expanded to encompass airlines, financial institutions, government agencies, hospitality services, and technology firms.
-Over time, Landor broadened its consulting services to offer corporate and product naming, brand positioning and architecture, retail environment design, copywriting, internal brand engagement, digital branding, and BrandAsset Valuator analysis, corporate identity, and package design.
+As Landor's reputation grew, the company's client list expanded to encompass airlines, financial institutions, government agencies, hospitality services and technology firms.
+Over time, Landor broadened its consulting services to offer corporate and product naming, brand positioning and architecture, retail environment design, copywriting, internal brand engagement, digital branding and BrandAsset Valuator analysis, corporate identity and package design.